eapowertools/qlik-field-usage-automation/README.md

 ## About
 ### What is it
-A Qlik Application Automation template and programmatically generated app for Qlik Cloud that exposes field usage and allows for impact analysis.
-In short, this application allows the user to quickly identify and drop unused fields in an application, as well as perform impact analysis for Fields, Variables, and Master Items.
+A Qlik Application Automation template and programmatically generated app for Qlik Sense apps in Qlik Cloud that exposes field usage and allows for impact analysis.
+In short, this application allows the user to quickly identify and drop unused fields in a Qlik Sense application, as well as perform impact analysis for Fields, Variables, and Master Items.

-> _Keep your apps slim and performant, and gain an understanding of where and how fields are used._
+> _Keep your Qlik Sense apps slim and performant, and gain an understanding of where and how fields are used._

 ### What makes this different from other tools or products
 - This automation is completely native to Qlik Cloud, and has zero footprint (i.e. it requires no additional hardware or external code/programs)